 When the Friels were featured in a KIRO TV interview by Steve Raible in 2005, Sharon remarked, "We've had a wonderful life and we've been so lucky to work with each other.
 We have met the most remarkable people who are totally involved with the most remarkable causes.
 That makes this a remarkable community and all of us benefit from that" (Raible).

 After Dick's death, Sharon continued her charity auctioneering and was still at it in 2013.
 Son Rick also continued on the auction stage, doing Rocktions through Northwest Benefit Auctions (NWBA).
-In 1999, Chris married rock-and-roll vocalist Kim Virant (Lazy Susan) and, in 2012, Rick wed his longtime girlfriend, rock photographer Anna Knowlden.
+In 1999, Chris married rock-and-roll vocalist Kim Virant (Lazy Susan), and in 2012, Rick wed rock photographer Anna Knowlden.
+The couple divorced in 2016, and in 2019 Rick married Kitty Page.
 Both Rick and Chris continued performing in various local rock groups.